 Think of it this way: Customers who have dedicated hours to researching on their own don’t want to start from the beginning when they physically visit your showroom.
 Sales processes that acknowledge and accommodate independent research can help car buyers feel that their time was well spent.
 With that in mind, any resources you offer online or outside your showroom should seamlessly integrate with your physical, in-store experience.

-Rather than pushing F&I into the margins, auto dealers should look for opportunities to introduce financing and insurance options into the earliest stages of the auto-buying journey.
+Rather than pushing F&I into the margins, auto dealers should look for opportunities to introduce finance and insurance options into the earliest stages of the auto-buying journey.
 Since dealership websites often represent a vital point of contact for new customers, it makes sense to include detailed information on F&I offerings alongside basic vehicle specs.
 Of course, simply mentioning an insurance plan or financing package won't persuade consumers of their value, but it will provide sales professionals with a stable footing when online shoppers visit the lot in person.

 Despite consumers' clear preference for online shopping and e-commerce, less than 10% of vehicle buyers end up negotiating prices through online channels and only 5% fill out the paperwork digitally, according to Cox's study.
 This means that the vast majority of customers will visit a dealership before finalizing their purchases, which gives sales and F&I professionals another chance to upsell financing and insurance products.
 But how can auto dealers convince car buyers that F&I and fixed-ops services are worth the investment?